Fundamentals of Raster Data in Python

 What Types of Data Are Stored In Rasters?

 Some examples of data that often are provided in a raster format include:

 Next you will open and work with some raster data.
 To begin setup your notebook with the required python packages.

-# Import necessary packages import os import matplotlib.pyplot as plt import numpy as np import geopandas as gpd import rasterio as rio # Package created for the earth analytics program import earthpy as et import earthpy.plot as ep # Get data and set working directory et.data.get_data("colorado-flood") os.chdir(os.path.join(et.io.HOME, 'earth-analytics', 'data'))
+# Import necessary packages import os import matplotlib.pyplot as plt import numpy as np import geopandas as gpd import rasterio as rio # Earthpy is an earthlab package to work with spatial data import earthpy as et import earthpy.plot as ep # Get data and set working directory et.data.get_data("colorado-flood") os.chdir(os.path.join(et.io.HOME, 'earth-analytics', 'data'))

 Downloading from https://ndownloader.figshare.com/files/16371473 Extracted output to /root/earth-analytics/data/colorado-flood/.